 Vulnerabilities Result in Corruption Risks Exist?
 License fee of 2,000,000 KHR 141 is public information published in the MME-MEF Inter-ministry Prakas No.1451.
 Therefore, the risk is eliminated.
 PD12: What is the risk that license fee will be overcharged?
 No. The duration for the Mining Exploration license is clearly defined in both the previous and new processes.
 The successful applicant will receive the license within 45 days after paying license fee ^{142 143} .
 Therefore, the risk is eliminated.
-PD28: What is the risk that the duration and timing to issue license will be delayed?
 No This risk remains in the new process as current regulatory framework does not require license information to be available or published for public's access 144 .
 Lack of transparency around license details (e.g. GPS coordinates of license area, date of award, duration of license, social and environmental obligations, work program, or the commodity being produced) creates opportunities for illegal mining (e.g. mine outside the license area, beyond the license period, and to exploit of non-approved minerals), and potentially allows companies to bribe officials to ignore these activities.
-PD36: What is the risk that the details of licenses that have been awarded will not be publicly known?
-RA2: What is the risk that information about a particular license that has been granted will not be legally available?
 Yes Freedom of information law is being drafted by the government but has not been approved 145 .
 Freedom of information laws, and proper implementation of these laws, can improve transparency in decision-making thereby improving oversight accountability over public officials 146 .